Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 From Siena

 Similar to the one above, this day trip to Pienza and Montepulciano starts from Siena.
-Wine tasting is included in the price, and it lasts slightly less than the one from Florence because Siena is much closer.
+Wine tasting is included in the price, and it lasts slightly less than the one in Florence because Siena is much closer.
 See the prices and availability for the tour from Siena.

 From Florence or Siena (more flexible)